Becoming More Socially Aware

 Doing this will see those miscommunications pushed aside, and you can move forward.

-Then there's the competency of service orientation.
+Then there is the competency of service orientation.

 Social awareness opens up a world of understanding, and it allows you to remove any misconceptions, misunderstandings, and confusion and gives you certainty so that your conversations can have more depth and be more beneficial for you, for them and the greater good.